ManyBodyLab/PeriodicArrays.jl/README.md

 ## Installation

-The package is not yet registered in the Julia general registry It can be installed trough the package manager with the following command:
+The package is not yet registered in the Julia general registry.
+It can be installed trough the package manager with the following command:

 ```julia-repl
 pkg> add git@github.com:ManyBodyLab/PeriodicArrays.jl.git